da-lbrecht/MD_CodeChecking/readme.md

 ### Download App (`download_app.py`)

-This application downloads `.do` files from a specified GitHub repository.
+This application downloads `.do` files from a specified AWS S3 bucket.

 #### Usage